 Many temples related to the Date Clan still remain in Matsushima-machi, Miyagi Prefecture.
 This place is not only famous for Zuiganji, a national treasure and temple that Date Masamune rebuilt, but also as a popular tourist spot attracting many to the nearby Entsuin, famous as a matchmaking temple.

-Entsuin Temple is about a 30-minute car ride on the expressway from Sendai.
-It is about a 5-minute walk from Matsushima Kaigan Station on the JR Sengoku Line if you go be train.
+Entsuin Temple is about a 30-minute drive on the expressway from Sendai.
+It is a 5-minute walk from Matsushima Kaigan Station on the JR Sengoku Line if you go by train.

 Entsuin Temple was founded in 1647 as a mausoleum for Mitsumune, the grandson of Date Masamune.
 The Enmusubi Kannon [Matchmaking Goddess of Mercy] is located on the left just after you enter through the thatch-roofed Sanmon Gate.

-The Goddess of Mercy is said to bring together men and women or people who have not yet had a relationship and are seeking one.
+The Goddess of Mercy is said to bring together people who have not yet had a relationship and who are seeking one.

-Numerous small kokeshi dolls line the shelves on each side of her!
+Numerous tiny kokeshi dolls line the shelves on each side of her!
 Those seeking a match write what they wish for on an Enmusubi Kokeshi and offer it here.
-These give you a good idea of the sheer number of people who visit here to pray for a good relationship!
+These give you a good idea of the number of people visiting here to pray for a good relationship!

 There is another beautiful garden in front of the main hall.
 This is called Enshu no Niwa [Garden of Enshu] and is said to have been created by Kobori Enshu, a famous gardener of the Edo period.

-The pond is in the shape of the Japanese character for “heart” and the garden is famous for its many maple trees.
-In autumn their beauty is increased many times over when their leaves turn bright red.
+The pond is in the shape of the Japanese character for “heart,” and the garden is famous for its many maple trees.
+In autumn, their beauty is gorgeous when their leaves turn bright red.

-The beauty of the Entsuin Temple gardens is transformed by each of the four seasons; in spring it is radiant with luxurious greens, in winter mantled with drifts of snow.
+Each of the four seasons transforms the beauty of the Entsuin Temple gardens; in spring, it is radiant with luxurious greens, and in winter mantled with drifts of snow.

 The mausoleum is a cultural asset having a hint of Western culture and is a must-see!